valentinesamuel/shopaholik-frontend/README.md

 - [x] Build interface for manager
 - [x] Build interface for supercisor
 - [x] Build interface for cashier
-- [ ] Hide sidelink based on the user's role
+- [x] Hide sidelink based on the user's role
+- [ ] Add state management solution

 See the [open issues](https://github.com/valentinesamuel/shopaholik-frontend/issues) for a full list of proposed features (and known issues).